Spring Garden Revival

 Wayland Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Wayland’s ordinances regulate grading equipment operation and commercial service standards.
-Typical operating hours are 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays, with Sunday restrictions common.
-Contractors must hold a business license, PE certification for complex drainage, and equipment operator credentials.
-Insurance requirements include a minimum $1 million general liability and $2 million aggregate, with bonding for municipal contracts.
+Wayland’s municipal ordinances regulate grading equipment operation and commercial service standards.
+Typical operating hours are 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday work often restricted.
+Contractors must hold a business license, and complex drainage work requires a PE.
+Equipment operators must be certified, and insurance requirements include a minimum of $1 million general liability and $2 million aggregate, with bonding for municipal contracts.
 Safety measures include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance mandates proper disposal, no street dumping, erosion control, and strict adherence to MS4 stormwater regulations.
+Environmental compliance mandates proper disposal, prohibits street dumping, and requires erosion control and MS4 adherence for all grading activities.